Davey and Goliath: Davey and Goliath's Snowboard Christmas

-After an almost 30-year hiatus, Davey and Goliath were next seen as part of a Mountain Dew soda commercial in 2001, with the royalties from the commercial used to fund the production of the 2004 Christmas special entitled Davey & Goliath's Snowboard Christmas.
-The holiday special addressed both religious and racial diversity as Davey demonstrates his snowboarding expertise to two friends: Sam, a Jewish boy, and Yasmeen, a Muslim girl.
+After an almost 30-year hiatus, Davey and Goliath were next seen as part of a Mountain Dew soda commercial in 2001, with the royalties from the commercial used to fund the production of the 2004 Christmas special entitled Davey and Goliath's Snowboard Christmas.
+The holiday special addressed both religious and racial diversity, as Davey demonstrates his snowboarding expertise to two friends: Sam, a Jewish boy, and Yasmeen, a Muslim girl.
 During the course of the show, they get caught in an avalanche and end up in a cave.
-Goliath goes for help while Davey and his new friends find out that they really aren't all that different.
-The three children wind up learning of each other's holiday celebrations: Jewish Hanukkah, Christian Christmas and Muslim Eid.
+Goliath goes for help, while Davey and his new friends find out that they really are not all that different.
+The three children wind up learning of each other's holiday celebrations: Jewish Hanukkah, Christian Christmas, and Muslim Eid.

 Television airings

-The program had become a fixture on Saturday and/or Sunday mornings on TV stations (both religious and secular) across the country during the 1960s and 1970s.
-In the 1980s, commercial stations began gradually dropping the series.
+The program had become a fixture on Saturday and/or Sunday mornings on TV stations (both religious and secular) across the country during the 1960s and '70s.
+In the '80s, commercial stations began gradually dropping the series.
 Religious stations picked it up in many markets and ran it in their blocks of Christian children's programs.
 By 1990, only a handful of commercial stations still aired the series.

-The show continued to air on CatholicTV Network until late in 2009, on Tri-State Christian Television also until 2010 and still aired on a few local Christian television stations.
+The show continued to air on CatholicTV Network until late in 2009, on Tri-State Christian Television also until 2010, and was still aired on a few local Christian television stations.

 On cable, the Odyssey Network ran the entire series commercial-free from 1992 until 1999.
-Since the network's rebranding as the Hallmark Channel in 2001, they have only aired a few of the holiday specials with several commercial breaks, including the Snowboard Christmas special made in 2004.
+Since the network's rebranding as the Hallmark Channel in 2001, it has only aired a few of the holiday specials with several commercial breaks, including the Snowboard Christmas special made in 2004.
 In 2008, iTunes began offering episodes as free downloads.
 By December of that year, more than 20 episodes had been made available.
 Nowadays, the episodes cost 99 cents each.

-Until the beginning of October 2018, the series was shown on Trinity Broadcasting Network (TBN) Saturday afternoons.
+Until the beginning of October 2018, the series was shown on Trinity Broadcasting Network (TBN) on Saturday afternoons.
 During the week, it was televised on the TBN-owned Smile of a Child network, which is carried on digital subchannels of TBN affiliates.